-- Parking: Add accessible parking, an access aisle, and signage at the amphitheater. - Routes: Reduce slopes and obstacles on the route from the parking area to and throughout the amphitheater, and widen the route. - Amphitheater: Add accessible seating throughout and a ramp up to the stage, and clear the space around the fire ring. - Camping Facilities: Improve campsites with hardened surfaces, and reduce obstacles to and around all site features and accessible picnic tables, bear boxes, fire rings, and tent pads. - Restrooms: Improve operable parts, clear the space by the water hydrant, and improve accessible features in the restroom.
+- Parking: Add accessible parking, an access aisle, and signage at the amphitheater. - Routes: Reduce slopes and obstacles on the route from the parking area to and throughout the amphitheater, and widen the route.
+Accessible routes would also be provided to comfort stations with limited exceptions due to terrain. - Amphitheater: Add accessible seating throughout and a ramp up to the stage, and clear the space around the fire ring. - Camping Facilities: Improve campsites with hardened surfaces, and reduce obstacles to and around all site features and accessible picnic tables, bear boxes, fire rings, and tent pads.

+• Restrooms: Improve operable parts, clear the space by the water hydrant, and improve accessible features in the restroom.
+This would include one accessible toilet per restroom and upgrades to mounting heights and maneuvering distances.